Betty by Gary Delainey and Gerry Rasmussen for February 27, 2020

 15. Missing large

-Greg Johnston about 4 years ago
+Greg Johnston over 4 years ago

 I find a lot of these assisted doors are very heavy and slow to open without the assist – and I’m a 6’3, 200lb guy in pretty good shape.
 I can’t really fault people for using the assist button when otherwise they need to heave hard on the door to open it without.